CITY OF READING, OHIO

 OBTAINING READING INCOME TAX RETURNS

 Postcards are mailed by mid January of each year to all residents on file as of mid-December.
 Postcards are mailed to businesses in lieu of forms and as a reminder of the filing requirement.
-If a return is not received, click here to download an Individual or Business form.
+You may download the appropriate tax form above.
 You may also contact the Reading Tax Office by e-mail or call (513) 733-0300.

-During the tax season (January through April), returns are also available upon request in the Tax Office at the Reading municipal building at 1000 Market Street and the Reading Public Library 9001 Reading Road.
+During the tax season (January through April), returns are also available upon request in the Tax Office at the Reading municipal building at 1000 Market Street.

 ITEMS TO BE INCLUDED WITH THE RETURN (IF APPLICABLE)